stewartbryson/gradle-snowflake/README.md

-# Limitation
-In my tests, the `com.snowflake:snowpark:1.6.0` library used in this plugin has runtime issues on any JDK higher than 13.
-It has to do with new security enhancements in later versions.
-I have not isolated the exact issue, and whether it's specific to this plugin.

 # Motivation
 It needs to be easy to develop and test Java applications even if they are being deployed to Snowflake using Snowpark and UDFs.
 Using [Gradle](https://www.gradle.org), we can easily build shaded JAR files with dependencies using the [shadow plugin](https://imperceptiblethoughts.com/shadow/), and I've provided a [sample project](examples/simple-jar/) that demonstrates this basic use case: